anthonycirc/design-patterns/README.md

 - **Intent**: Compose objects into tree structures to represent part-whole hierarchies.
   Composite allows clients to treat individual objects and compositions of objects uniformly.

+### 🪆Decorator

+- **Intent**: Attach additional responsibilities to an object dynamically.
+Decorator provides a flexible alternative to subclassing for extending functionality.